nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Editing Persons: `edit`

-Edits the specified persons in the address book.
+Edits the specified persons in the system.

 **Format**: `edit { shown | selected | INDEX... } [-n NAME] [-p PHONE] [-c COMPANY] [-j JOB_TITLE] [-e EMAIL] [-a ADDRESS] [-r REMARK] [-t TAG]...`

 * Edits the person at the specified `INDEX`, `INDEX...`, shown or selected persons.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer**, i.e 1, 2, 3, ...
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing remark, the existing remark of the person will be removed, i.e adding of remark is not cumulative.
+* When editing remark, the existing remark of the person will be removed, i.e. adding of remark is not cumulative.
-* When editing tags, the existing tags of the person will be removed, i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the person will be removed, i.e. adding of tags is not cumulative.
 * To remove the person’s remark, type `-r` without specifying any remark after it.
 * To remove all the person’s tags, type `-t` without specifying any tags after it.
 * To edit all the shown persons, type `edit shown`.